selimslab/selimslab.github.io/_NOTES/psy/cognitive-biases.md

 ## TLDR

-We are all human and driven by emotion.
-We know almost nothing yet we think we know the best.
-We make decisions for the stupidest of reasons and pretend otherwise.
+We know almost nothing yet think we know the best, we often follow the easy path, we make decisions for trivial reasons and pretend otherwise, we often have double standards.
+We follow stories, winners, bandwagons, ..
+We do almost everything to feel a bit better.

+## Pride and Prejudice

+We think we are better than we are because the mistakes of others are easier to notice than our own

+Brains evolved to save energy so we jump to conclusions, oversimplify, overgeneralize, exaggerate, and stereotype.
+We do what is quick, easy, and comfortable over what is important.

+We deal out judgment to others and seek understanding for ourselves

 ---

-We think we are better than we are because the mistakes of others are easier to notice than our own
+An action has a motive, often the motive is to feel a bit better, or feeling more free, more secure, more powerful, more liked, feared, or respected.
+People chase such emotions, money and status are just a proxy

+Even a seemingly selfless act makes us feel better about ourselves, though it doesn't make the act less valuable

+---

+We love stories, a good story can easily win over the facts.
+Emotions make decisions.
+Reason comes later and justifies.

+People believe what they want yet we still try to prove something or to change people.

+We can't read minds or predict other people yet we like to pretend so, as I am doing here

+---

-We make ourselves unhappy by comparison and negativity
+We make ourselves unhappy by comparison, negativity, regret, and worry

-Brains love saving energy so we jump to conclusions, oversimplify, overgeneralize, exaggerate, and stereotype.
+We like to cry over spilled milk

+Like a gambler, we think our luck will turn after a streak of losses, but every turn is different and no one is keeping the score

+---

 Environment shapes us more than we think.

-We like to do what is quick, easy, and comfortable over what is important.
+We often make friends with whoever is close by

 We love bandwagons, all these people can't be wrong?

-We can't read minds or predict other people yet we like to pretend so

-People like you more than you know but they don't think much about you.
+People like you more than you know but they seldom think about you

-Availability increases liking, and we make friends with whoever is close by

-We regret and worry, both are useless most of the time

-People believe what they want yet we still try to prove something or to change people.

-We love stories, a good story can easily win over the facts
+---

-We like to cry over spilled milk, it's just sunk cost and it's better to move on
+We generally like to be consistent, to keep commitments

-We think our luck will turn after many losses, like a gambler, but every turn is different and no one is keeping the score

-Emotions make decisions.
-Reason comes later and justifies.

 We fear and respect what we don’t know.

+We like to fill in the blanks

+---

 We want to associate with winners and avoid losers.